DeepRegNet/DeepReg/demos/unpaired_us_prostate_cv/README.md

 - Call `deepreg_predict` from command line to use the saved ckpt file for testing on the 10th fold data.
 The following example uses a pre-trained model, on CPU.
-If not specified, the results will be saves at the created timestamp-named directories under /logs.
+If not specified, the results will be saved at the created timestamp-named directories under /logs.

 ```bash